LudovicEspeel/course-web-essentials/docs/24_responsive_styling/README.md

 #### Take advantage of cloud-based browser testing

 In an ideal world, you would be able to personally test your website on many different devices and browsers.
 But in smaller teams this may not be possible, so you might want to look into cloud-based browser tests where your website can run on many different combinations of browsers at the same time.
-[LambdaTest](https://www.lambdatest.com/),[BrowserStack](https://www.browserstack.com/) and [SmartBear](https://smartbear.com/ppc/testcomplete/web-testing/) all provide the ability to test cross-browser compatibility quickly and efficiently.
+[LambdaTest](https://www.lambdatest.com/), [BrowserStack](https://www.browserstack.com/) and [SmartBear](https://smartbear.com/ppc/testcomplete/web-testing/) all provide the ability to test cross-browser compatibility quickly and efficiently.
+These websites require an account and are unfortunately not free (though they offer a free trial period).